Cologne University of Applied Sciences: Language of Instruction

+Program Structure

+All study programs at TH Köln follow a modular structure and are aligned with the Bologna Process.
+Degree requirements include coursework, examinations, and, in some programs, a mandatory internship or applied project.

 International

-The Department of International Affairs at the TH Köln offers student exchange opportunities with more than 360 partner universities in 94 countries.
+The Department of International Affairs at the TH Köln offers student exchange opportunities with more than 340 partner universities in 94 countries.
 The TH Köln is also one of seven members of UAS7, which represent the seven leading German universities of applied sciences internationally.